702Padmin/Flyertap-Distributor/README.md

 -  If yes, please explain
 -  I would like to be considered for other gig work

-For the login process, we want to do a simple login that requires the registered email and a verification code that is sent to their email to be able to log in.
-(No password required)
+For the login process, we want to do a simple login that requires:
+- registered email
+- verification code that is sent to their email
+- No password required

+### Admin Web App
 In terms of how we want to render the data, we think it might be easiest to display this data on a Web Page with a table showing all the current runs and when you click on a row you can see more information about their run.
 (Example of a possible design and layout below)

 ![example](https://github.com/702Padmin/Flyertap-Distributor/assets/57960180/ada4f1f5-0a70-4abc-b770-c1b1bba3a3ab)